 We found that MAT can improve FP tests in athletes with CAI and uninjured athletes.
 Therefore, it seems that MAT can be an effective method for enhancing athletes’ performance in sports that require lateral movements.

-Neslihan Duruturk, Nihan Ozunlu Pekyavas, Atakan Yρlmaz and Metin Karatas
+Neslihan Duruturk, Nihan Ozunlu Pekyavas, Atakan Yρlmaz, and Prof. Metin Karatas

 Aerobic and anaerobic exercise capacities are important components of athletic performance.
 The use of Kinesio Taping® (KT) as a supplementary treatment in athletic settings has increased in the recent years.
 KT can facilitate muscle contraction, which may be useful for improving performance.
 The purpose of this study was to determine whether the application of KT to the quadriceps muscle has any effect on anaerobic and aerobic performance in young healthy individuals.